Sebssekk/CKA-D-on-AWS/README.md

 Before creating the infrastructure, the project must be bootstrapped to prepare resources.

 1. Customize your Stack **by modifying variables in the [`.env`](./.env) file**
 - *ACCESS_NUM* - Number of access users.
-One cluster per user will be created
+One editor access per user will be created.
+1 by default
+- *CLUSTERS_NUM* - Number of clusters.
+Same as access users by default
 - *WORKERS_NUM* - Number of worker nodes per cluster.
 1 by default
 - *K8S_VERSION* - The Kubernetes version.
 1.33 by default
 - *ACCESS_PSW* - The password access users will use to connect to code-server